-I wondered not just if I were Irish, but I was left wondering just what it meant to be something because your DNA made you that something.
-I remember pondering what lineage meant.
-The entire concept was mystifying to me.
+I wondered not just if I were Irish, but I was left wondering just what it meant to be something, anything, because your DNA made you that something.
+I remember trying to grasp what lineage meant.
+The entire concept was mystifying and foreign to me.

-So, while it isn't Mother's Day or a birthday - the more "talked-about" adoptee triggers - for me St Patty's Day was deeper and more problematic.
-An entire day dedicated to and celebrating family heritage, how could it not be problematic?
+So, while it isn't Mother's Day or a birthday - the more recognized adoptee triggers - for me St Patrick's Day was deeper and more problematic.
+An entire day dedicated to and celebration of family heritage...how could it not be problematic?
 For each adoptee, these cultural events land differently but don't assume they aren't landing, and landing early.
-Keep the lines of communication open and, after encouraging conversation, take the time to listen to adoptees, no matter what age.
+Keep the lines of communication open and, after encouraging conversation, take the time to listen to adoptees, no matter their age.